-The NHL Amateur draft held in Montreal, on June 8, 1972, and the expansion New York Islanders used the first overall pick to select Billy Harris.
+The NHL Amateur draft was held in Montreal on June 8, 1972, and the expansion New York Islanders used the first overall pick to select Billy Harris.
 The Atlanta Flames, the other expansion team in 1972, selected Jacques Richard with the second pick.
-Some of the most notable names to get picked in the first round included Steve Shutt (Canadiens), Bill Barber (Flyers) and Phil Russell (Chicago Blackhawks).
+Some of the most notable names to get picked in the first round included Steve Shutt (Canadiens), Bill Barber (Flyers), and Phil Russell (Chicago Blackhawks).

-On June 8, 1976, Johnny Bower, Bill Quackenbush, and builders William Wirtz, Jack Gibson and Philip Ross were all announced as the next class of inductees into the Hockey Hall of Fame.
+On June 8, 1976, Johnny Bower, Bill Quackenbush, and builders William Wirtz, Jack Gibson, and Philip Ross were announced as the next inductees into the Hockey Hall of Fame.

 The memorable NHL Entry Draft of 1983 was held on this date in Montreal.
-The St. Louis Blues did not show up to participate after the league rejected their sale and relocation to Saskatoon, Saskatchewan.
+The St. Louis Blues did not participate after the league rejected their sale and relocation to Saskatoon, Saskatchewan.